yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/PRODUCTION_RELEASE_STATUS_2026-09-03.md

 ## Critical Path

-1. Disable the three legacy schedules after owner approval and record live disabled state.
+1. Record exact-commit hosted CI for the passing local implementation.
-2. Approve the retraining mode and API topology for this release before freezing the source candidate.
+2. Validate the automated controller's live read-only discovery adapter and supply real app/host settings.
+The owner-only bootstrap is already defined.
-3. Refresh the two stored datastore credentials after owner approval and pass the bounded write/upload/download canary.
+3. Pass full local contract checks and exact-commit hosted CI, then validate multi-user login and a bounded controller canary on the approved server.
-4. Resolve release-scope code changes, freeze the candidate, and repeat all 15 graph preflights.
+4. Freeze the candidate and repeat all 15 graph preflights.
 Execute the 12 new scenarios and requalify the three historical scenarios on Azure ML compute at that exact candidate.
 5. Consolidate MLflow lineage, holdout, registration, raw-input inference,